rewired-conference/kristinarapuano.github.io/_pages/sponsors.md

 ---

 <a href="mailto:rewired.conference@gmail.com" target="_top">Contact the Rewired 2020 team</a> for information about sponsorship and the opportunity to:
-- connect with leaders in the field of functional neuroimaging
+- <b>connect with cutting-edge researchers</b> in neuroimaging
-- showcase expertise at a new kind of scientific meeting
+- <b>showcase your expertise</b> at a new kind of scientific meeting
-- support rigorous, reproducible, and representative science
+- <b>demonstrate leadership</b> in rigorous, reproducible, and representative science

 <!-- {% if author.googlescholar %}